espressif/arduino-esp32/docs/source/libraries.rst

 Libraries
 #########

-Here is where the Libraries API's descriptions are located.
+Here is where the Libraries API's descriptions are located:

 .. toctree::
     :maxdepth: 1